cs182sp22/cs182_hw1_student/README.md

 ```bash
 jupyter notebook
 ```
-This opens a brower tab for you to work in VM.
+This opens a brower tab for you to work.

 If you are unfamiliar with IPython, you should read our [IPython tutorial](http://cs231n.github.io/ipython-tutorial/).